Women on Wheels: New and Improved!

 • Understanding the physics of your body / bike cooperation in flat vs banked turns

-WEEK 3 – technical terrain – line choice, drops, roll downs, climbing & descending rocky, loose, steep sections
+WEEK 3 – Technical terrain – line choice, drops, roll downs, climbing & descending rocky, loose, steep sections

 • Assessing technical features on the fly – drop or roll?
 How do I know if I can & should try it?